-Institutions in Germany primarily use and have in the past often used synthetic securitisations for the purpose of regulatory risk transfer.
+Institutions in Germany primarily use, and have in the past often used, synthetic securitisations for the purpose of regulatory risk transfer.
 The regulatory regime of synthetic securitisations is governed by the CRR.
-The current SR provides that the criteria for simple, transparent and standardised securitisations (STS securitisations) do not apply to synthetic securitisations.
+The current SR provides that the criteria for STS securitisations) do not apply to synthetic securitisations.
 On 2 July 2019, the EBA presented during a public hearing, together with a legislative proposal, a report on the feasibility of a specific framework for STS securitisations limited to balance-sheet synthetic securitisation.
-EBA published a discussion paper on 24 September 2019 with the title "Draft Report on STS Framework for Synthetic Securitisation Under Art.
-45 of Regulation (EU) 2017/2402".
+The EBA published a discussion paper on 24 September 2019 with the title "Draft Report on STS Framework for Synthetic Securitisation Under Article 45 of Regulation (EU) 2017/2402" and proposed a framework for STS synthetic securitisation on 6 May 2020.

-In June 2020, the High Level Forum for the completion of the capital market union presented its final report which contained recommendations on securitisation, including synthetic securitisation.
-Further, the European Commission published, on 24 July 2020, a proposal for a Regulation amending the SR and setting out certain standards for a synthetic simple, transparent and standardised synthetic securitisation.
+In June 2020, the High-Level Forum for the completion of the capital market union presented its final report, which contained recommendations on securitisation, including synthetic securitisation.
+Further, on 24 July 2020, the European Commission published a proposal for a Regulation amending the SR and setting out certain standards for a synthetic simple, transparent and standardised synthetic securitisation.
 On 16 December 2020, the Council of the European Union published final compromise proposals.
 The European Parliament Committee on Economic and Monetary Affairs adopted them on 14 January 2021.
 ESMA submitted its Final Report on technical standards specifying content and format of the STS notification for synthetic securitisations to the European Commission on 12 October 2021.